-Zachary Pincus-Roth is the deputy editor, arts & culture at L.A.
-Weekly.
-He has written about arts, entertainment, business, and technology for The New York Times, Los Angeles Times, WSJ Magazine, Slate, Los Angeles Magazine, Newsday, Entertainment Weekly, The New Republic, The Onion, and other publications, and has appeared on NPR’s “On the Media.”
+Zachary Pincus-Roth is an editor in the Style section at The Washington Post.
+He was previously the pop culture, and before that the deputy editor at L.A.
+Weekly, overseeing arts & culture coverage.
+He has written about arts, entertainment, business, and technology for The New York Times, Los Angeles Times, WSJ Magazine, Slate, Los Angeles Magazine, Newsday, Entertainment Weekly, The New Republic, The Onion, McSweeney's, and other publications, and has appeared on CNN, NPR and other outlets.
 He has worked as a staff writer at Variety and Playbill.com and was a Jerome Foundation Affiliated Writer at American Theatre magazine.
 He also wrote the official companion book to the hit Broadway musical “Avenue Q,” published by Hyperion in 2006.
 He also wrote for the inaugural Louis Vuitton Los Angeles City Guide, published in in 2009.

-Zach has also worked as a researcher and writers assistant for the Fox drama series “Lie to Me" and wrote a song for the show entitled “White Lie."
+Zach has also performed standup comedy at venues such as the Laugh Factory, Westside Theater, and ComedySportz.
+He worked as a researcher and writers assistant for the Fox drama series “Lie to Me" and wrote a song for the show entitled “White Lie."
 He grew up in Chevy Chase, Maryland and graduated from Princeton University.

 Please feel free to email Zach at zpincusroth [at] gmail [dot] com